 The roles and responsibilities of Members, the most senior managers and statutory officers have been defined and documented in the constitution.
-After the local elections in May 2018 the London Borough of Harrow Statement of Accounts 2018-19 new Leader of the Council made a number of changes to the roles and responsibilities of the Portfolio Holders and these were updated and included in the Constitution in May 2018.
+After the local elections in May 2018 the new Leader of the Council made a number of changes to the roles and responsibilities of the Portfolio Holders and these were updated and included in the Constitution in May 2018.
 The roles and responsibilities of other managers and staff are defined and documented in Role Profiles attached to each post.